-Deciding on keywords for SEO can be difficult.
-When it comes to search volume it’s commonly thought that bigger is better, so there’s a tendency for the uninitiated to develop a keyword strategy that is built up of broad, high-volume keywords that apply to the brand’s products and services.
+When it comes to search volume it’s easy to think that bigger is better, but it’s not always.
+There’s a tendency to develop a keyword plan of broad, high-volume keywords that apply to a brand’s products and services.
 But there are smarter ways to build a keyword strategy based around the actions you are pursuing, not search volumes alone.
-If you follow this guide, you’ll identify a much simpler route to attract qualified prospective clients to your site than competing with everyone else for “Buy + Product +your location”.

-Those high-volume keywords will be the first port of call for 90% of your competition: you’ll all be competing so hard for them you can expect, at great expense, a life of upward and downward movement in your rankings.
-If you don’t have the biggest marketing budgets in your industry perhaps forget about competing on those super-competitive keywords all together.
-We’ve recently successfully launched a cyber security company, some of their target keywords are dominated by well-established and well-funded companies like Microsoft and Cisco, they’re a start-up and don’t have Cisco and Microsoft-sized budgets so we found another way.
+Those high-volume keywords will be the first port of call for 90% of your competition.
+You’ll all be competing so hard for them, you can expect, at great expense, a life of upward and downward movement in your rankings.
+If you don’t have the biggest marketing budgets in your industry forget about competing on those super-competitive keywords all together.

 A lazy keyword strategy makes your life easier during planning, and sometimes, impossible during delivery (unless of course you have piles of money and a huge marketing team).